Srs6500/Stock-Tracker/FEATURES.md

-# Stock Pulse - Complete Feature List
+# StockTracker - Complete Feature List

-Comprehensive documentation of all features in the Stock Pulse dashboard (Bloomberg-lite edition).
+Comprehensive documentation of all features in the StockTracker dashboard.

 ## 📊 Core Stock Monitoring